 Are you looking to add another level of support for your teachers to help transfer knowledge into practice in the classroom and provide a relationship in which they can set and attain professional goals?

 Are you interested in providing reflective settings for teachers to think through their practice and have opportunities to discuss their ideas about the ways that they teach?

 Coaching opportunities have been shown to increase transfer of learning to 95% and also provides teachers with psychological supports they need to persist in learning.
 Alliance for Kids is proud to offer coaching hours through Quality Improvement Initiatives and is also working to build the community of credentialed coaches in El Paso County.

-On September 30, 2018, new background check rule requirements will likely go into effect.
-These new rules are to better align background check requirements with Federal Child Care Development Block Grant (CCDBG) Regulations.
+These rules align background check requirements with Federal Child Care Development Block Grant (CCDBG) Regulations.